Enter your ZIP to find local pros.

 There are a few downsides to consider:

-- Noise: Steel can change your home acoustics.
-It is more prone to noise from rain or hail than other types of siding.
+• Noise: Steel can change your home acoustics.
+It is more prone to noise from rain or hail than other siding materials.

-- Dents and scratches: Though it’s durable, it can dent if hit by hard objects, though it would need to be hit with quite a bit of force.
+• Dents and Scratches: Though it’s durable, steel can dent if hit by hard objects, though it would need to be hit with quite a bit of force.
 It can also scratch easily.

-- Expansion and contraction: Steel can expand and contract due to temperature changes.
-So while it tolerates temperature extremes on either end, it may not be right for a region that sees both high highs and low lows.
-Over time, continuous expansion and contraction can cause the panels to buckle or warp.
+• Expansion and Contraction: Steel can expand and contract due to temperature changes.
+So while it tolerates temperature extremes on either end, it may not be right for a region that sees both extreme highs and lows.
+Over time, expansion and contraction can cause panels to buckle or warp.

-- Not wind-resistant: Though it stands up to many kinds of weather, high winds is not one of them.
-Strong wind forces will eventually increase the holes around the fasteners holding the siding in place.
-Not only does this make the siding installation weaker, but it also allows moisture in and can lead to corrosion and early failure in serious instances.
-There are better options to use by the ocean, on mountains, and other locations that experience heavy gusts of wind regularly.
+• Not Wind-Resistant: Steel siding struggles in high winds.
+Wind will eventually increase the holes around fasteners holding the siding in place.
+This makes the siding installation weaker and allows moisture in.
+It can lead to corrosion and early failure in extreme cases.
+There are better options for locations that regularly experience heavy winds.

 What Region Is Steel Siding Best For?

 This siding’s durability makes it suitable for many regions and climates.
-You should especially consider it if:
+You should especially consider it if you:

 What Is the Difference Between Steel and Aluminum Siding?